openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

    be bound to by haproxy while the other by backend services on the same.

    ..
 Note: The following example utilizes 2 interfaces.
 NIC1 which will serve as
-      the management inteface.
+      the management interface.
 It can have any address and will be left untouched.
       NIC2 will serve as the OpenStack & Provider network NIC.
 The following exports should be configured for your network and interface.